matildafransson/FastTomography/README.md

 '![Figure 1: Process of speed retrieval from fast tomography data](https://github.com/matildafransson/FastTomography/blob/master/FINAL_SPEED_FIG.png?raw=true)'

 **A. Reslicing**

 In a primary step to achieve faster processing of large 3D datasets, the CT volume is horizontally resliced for every degree from 0-180.
 See step A in the figure.

+In the code please define:

+output_path = the directory whwre the resliced tiff images should be stored

+path_volume_list = list of paths to the .npy files

+list_start_t_number = list of numbers, indicating which volume to start the reslicing on (related to the list path_volume_list)

 **B. Registration**

 **C+D. Speed Mapping and Plotting**